 Sue Leadbeater is a member of Resolution and adheres to their Code of Practice.
 The Code promotes wherever possible, the resolution of family disputes in a non confrontational, conciliatory, practical and cost effective way.
 Please get in touch if you would like any more information about this.

 Charges and Expenses

 In most cases we will have offered you an initial telephone appointment or meeting of up to half an hour for general information which we will not charge you for.
-Alternatively, you may want advice specific to your circumstances and we will have offered you a meeting for up to an hour followed up with a detailed letter setting out any advice given for a fixed fee of £175 no VAT.
+Alternatively, you may want advice specific to your circumstances and we will have offered you a meeting for up to an hour followed up with a detailed letter setting out any advice given for a fixed fee of £190 including VAT.
 Any other advice whether over the telephone or in writing and meetings, including our initial terms of engagement and advice letter/email, we will ask you to pay for.
-All work undertaken on your behalf will be charged at a rate of £175 per hour no VAT.
+All work undertaken on your behalf will be charged at a rate of £190 per hour including VAT.
 Routine telephone calls made or received and routine letters and emails written will be charged for at one tenth of the hourly rate (one six minute unit).
 Non routine calls and letters/emails will be charged according to the length of time taken.
 Those rates will be reviewed annually and any changes will be notified to you in writing in advance.

 If such request is not met with prompt payment, delay in the progress of your case may result.
 In the unlikely event of any bill or request for payment not being met, we reserve the right to stop acting for you further until the situation has been remedied.

 Payment is due within 14 days of us sending you a bill.
 We reserve the right to charge interest on a daily basis from time to time from the date of the bill.
 In respect of ongoing work, should a bill remain unpaid after 14 days, we reserve the right to suspend work until such time as the bill is settled and any required payment on account of future costs is made.